Frequently asked questions (FAQs)

 Can a teacher just have a license without signing a class up to them?

-• Yes, this is possible but please know that you will not be able to utilise the assessment and reporting feature, and so auto-leveling students (below, on, above) will not be available.
+• Yes, this is possible but please know that you will not be able to utilise following features:

-• You will therefore need to have your own solution as to how you differentiate your teaching so you're placating all your students' learning needs.
-The work assignment feature will also not be available.
+• Assessment and reporting feature.
+Auto-leveling students (below, on, above) will not be available.
+You will therefore need to have your own solution as to how you differentiate your teaching so you are supporting all your students' learning needs.

-• Students will also not be able to access the Student Dashboard, which includes features such as 'Read to me' (for reading support), and access to the student workbook online at school or at home.
-Students will also not have access to the pre- and post-tests.
+• Students will not have access to the Student Dashboard.
+This includes features such as 'Read to me' (for reading support), and access to the student workbook online, at school or at home.

-• Without the student print books, you will also need to consider how students show their workings - so important for learning and progressing in mathematics - which is vital for you to understand their knowledge and skill level.
-Parents will also have less visibility on what their children are learning.
+• Students will not have access to the student print books.
+You will need to consider how students show their workings, which is vital for their learning and for you to understand their knowledge and skill level.

 Can you make groups within your class to set tasks to?